From Dreamers to Doers: How Ordinary People Shape Extraordinary Movements

 Full Schedule of Events

-Thursday, January 15–Friday, January 30, 2026
+Thursday, January 15 – Friday, January 30, 2026

 Wiley University Institutional Saga in Motion Exhibit

-A visual representation of the Civil Rights Movement
+A Visual Representation of the Civil Rights Movement

 Location: Thomas W. Cole, Sr. Library (during operating hours)